Johnny Kovatch

-John Paul Kovatch (June 6, 1912 – October 11, 2013) was a professional American football player who played six games as an end for the Cleveland Rams of the National Football League (NFL) during their 1938 season.
+John Paul Kovatch (June 6, 1912 – October 11, 2013) was an American professional football player and coach.
+He played professionally for six games as an end for the Cleveland Rams of the National Football League (NFL) during their 1938 season.
+He was selected 57th overall by the Green Bay Packers in the seventh round of the 1938 NFL draft.
 His tenure with the Rams ended in October 1938, when he fractured his backbone and was injured for the remainder of the season.